 As a result, we ate comfort food and drank alcohol to numb our wounds and fill our voids.
 Over the course of time, we made our lives more and more difficult, and we started losing touch with who we really are and what we really need.
 So let’s get back to the basics, shall we?
 Life is not complex.
 Don’t try to read other people’s minds.
 Oh, and enjoy life’s simple pleasures.
-Photo by: Luis Fabres If you enjoyed this article, check out our new best-selling book.
+Photo by: Luis Fabres Related 18 Ways You’re Making Your Life Harder Than It Has To Be Life is not complex.
+July 27, 2014 In "Happiness" The Smartest Thing You Can Do for Yourself Today (You Won't Regret It) December 27, 2015.
 Masterlock-01.png (1872×1224) Wear Palettes.
 80+ Photoshop Actions for Giving Your Pictures a Vintage Look.
-353 shares Inspiring Architecture and City Photography I believe that architecture and general city landscapes are pretty inspiring.

 Check out the simplicity.
 Just punch out the corner, make a cut or two, fold back, and POW!
+You are green.
+You are sooo green.
+Get out there and kick-start the economy!
+That Forlee, always thinking with his heart.
+Visit his portfolio or click below to see the other things by SF that have been featured on Yanko Design.
 How To Coke Machine Jackpot Hack - a News &Politics video. >How-To: Newsprint Manicure « A Pretty Penny.
 I saw this newsprint manicure over on The Daily Nail and thought it was adorable (especially for bookworms and word lovers like myself).